 However, a court can only incarcerate the paying parent if he or she is able to pay what is referred to as the "purge" amount, and the that parent still does not pay it.
 The purge is usually a percentage of the total amount in arrears.
 No court will imprison a truly destitute parent for not making child support payments.
 Even if the paying parent is imprisoned, he or she must be released the instant the purge is paid, or if the purge is never paid, 180 days after the date of imprisonment.

 What AAA Family Law Can Do For You

-In the Orlando metro area, if you need a child custody and support attorney, call AAA Family Law at (407) 260-6001 to schedule a free thirty-minute initial consultation.
-There is an hourly charge for additional consultation time.
+In the Orlando metro area, if you need a divorce attorney for a child support or custody case, call AAA Family Law at (407) 260-6001 to schedule a family lawyer consultation for 30 minutes, at the office or by phone.
 See Family Lawyer Retainer Fees.
-We can represent you in child custody and support cases from the initial consultation through a trial and, if needed, through an appeal to the appropriate Florida District Court of Appeals.
+We can represent you in child custody and support cases from the initial consultation through a trial and, if needed, through an appeal to any of the Florida District Courts of Appeals.

-At the free consultation we will listen to your situation, give you an objective and realistic assessment of what we can do for you, and show you a clear legal strategy designed to achieve your objectives.
-We will also quote you a fixed attorney retainer fee before you pay or sign any contracts.
+At the consultation we will listen to your situation, give you an objective and realistic assessment of what we can do for you, and show you a clear legal strategy designed to achieve your objectives.
+We will also quote you a flat or fixed attorney retainer fee before you pay or sign a contract.

 Our attorney retainer fees for cases involving only child support range from $1,000 to $1,5000, depending on the level of complexity of the case.

 For additional information on our attorney retainer fees please click on Attorney Fees.

 AAA Family Law can represent you from your first hearing, mediation or trial to any appeals to the Florida District Courts of Appeals.

 - Parents Character In Child Custody Trials